Region Area

 Isabella Kirwan

 Isabella is a Barrister specialised in public law, human rights and international law.
-Isabella provides a highly-tailored service to her clients.
-Her breadth of expertise enables her to give strategic legal advice on a range of complex issues.
-She is known for her ability to work with particularly vulnerable clients, including survivors of torture and slavery.
-International instructions Isabella has worked on cases before international courts and tribunals, including the International Criminal Court and the Kosovo Specialist Chambers.
+International instructions Isabella’s specialisms are public international law, international human rights law, international criminal law, international humanitarian law and transitional justice.
+She works on cases before international courts and tribunals, including the International Criminal Court and the Kosovo Specialist Chambers (KSC).
+She is currently instructed as part of a defence team in proceedings before the KSC in The Hague.
 She has also worked on matters before the UN Human Rights Council and UN Special Mechanisms, including the UN Working Group on Arbitrary Detention and the Committee Against Torture.
-Isabella advises individuals and non-governmental organisations on international law issues, as well as engagement and advocacy before United Nations treaty bodies and mechanisms.
-Domestic instructions Isabella brings claims against public authorities on behalf of individuals including claims under the Human Rights Act 1998, the European Convention on Human Rights (ECHR) and the Equality Act 2010.
-Immigration and asylum Isabella also represents clients in immigration and asylum cases, including asylum and deportation appeals.
-Crime and extradition Isabella regularly represents clients in the Magistrates Court and Crown Court for both crime and extradition matters.
+Isabella advises individuals and organisations on international law issues, including engagement and advocacy before United Nations treaty bodies and mechanisms.
+Isabella is currently engaged in work on niche areas of international law, including being at the forefront of the representation of groups advocating for the repatriation of cultural heritage, reparations for slavery, the protection of indigenous and minority groups, and accountability for violations of international humanitarian law.
+She has a particular interest in transitional justice and peacebuilding in post-conflict states.
+Domestic instructions Public Law/Judicial Review Isabella represents clients in claims against public authorities on behalf of individuals, including claims under the Human Rights Act 1998, the European Convention on Human Rights (ECHR) and the Equality Act 2010.
+Examples of her work include: Delays in decision-making Fresh claim refusals Immigration detention, removals and deportation Human trafficking and modern slavery claims Sanctions Immigration and Asylum Isabella has extensive experience representing individuals in immigration and asylum cases, including: International protection claims, including asylum, political asylum and humanitarian protection Nationality and citizenship law Appeals against refusals of visa applications, including family applications and applications for Indefinite Leave to Remain High Net Worth Individual (HNWI) cases Human trafficking and modern slavery claims Immigration bail Crime and Extradition Isabella also represents clients in the Magistrates Court and Crown Court for crime and extradition matters.

 Jack Sproson